lenaMK/doc/conf/ICC2025_theMatterOfMaps.md

 - and place a new needle on the equivalent location of the physical map.

 To find the location, they can use the other needles/artworks as references while also following the both tactile and visual topographical references of the cycling paths and the fur patches.
 The title updates the count as each participatory action enriches the map, progressively activating a new narrative on public art and its history [^5].
 The participatory process also became a way to reveal my methods: I use data and write code to create digital visualisations and maps.
 Exhibiting the code and the digital map reinstates this algorithmic approach even when the “end result” is a physical map[^6]. <!-- map vs installation-->

+### experience

+write about some of the artworks / artists, locations, particular mentions?